blackbaud/sky-addin-client/README.md

 The host page will handle rendering the tile component around the add-in iframe.
 When calling the `ready` callback, the `title` field will indicate the title for the tile.
 Initially, the entire tile will be hidden, and will show on the page if `showUI` is set to `true` in the callback.
 You can set it to `false` to indicate that the tile should not be shown, based on the user's privileges or context of the current record, etc.

 Tile add-ins support an optional configuration object that can be used to further control the look/feel/behavior of the tile within the host application.
-For example, to control whether any additional summary text/image is shown when the tile is collapsed, and control whether the "settings" icons appear in the tile header.
+For example, to control whether any additional summary text/image is shown when the tile is collapsed, and control whether the "inline help" or "settings" icons appear in the tile header.

-Tile add-ins support optional callbacks for `settingsClick`, which will be invoked whenever the user clicks the "settings" icons, respectively:
+Tile add-ins support optional callbacks for `inlineHelpClick` and `settingsClick`, which will be invoked whenever the user clicks the "inline help" or "settings" icons, respectively:

 ```js
 var client = new AddinClient({